aseigneurin/spark-in-docker/README.md

     ===> IP of the Master: 172.17.0.47
     ...

-Start one or more Spark workers (still reusing the IP from the DNS server):
+Start one or more Spark worker / HDFS datanode (still reusing the IP from the DNS server):

     $ cd worker
     $ docker build .